LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/DetaildAPI/mtlsForward.md

 ---
-pagename: Detailed API
+pagename: Request Forwarding
 redirect_from:
   - guides-authentication-detailedapi.html
   - authentication-detailed-api.html
 sitesection: Documents
 categoryname: "Security & Authentication"
 documentname: Mutual TLS Authentication
-permalink: mutual-tls-authentication-detailed-api.html
+permalink: mutual-tls-authentication-request-forwarding.html
 indicator: both
 ---

-This API wraps and forwards any request according to specified parameters in the request headers with the requried certificate if the certificate exists (if not - it forwards the non-mtls request to the required endpont).
+This method wraps and forwards any request according to specified parameters in the request headers with the required certificate if the certificate exists (if not - it forwards the non-mtls request to the required endpoint).

 ### Request